 The Cape May County Library provides multiple options that can be of use to patrons who are visually or physically impaired.
 This includes, but is not limited to, those who have difficulty reading standard print, holding a book, or turning the pages of a book.
 If you need any assistance or have questions, please always feel free to talk to a library staff member.
 Assistance with eBooks and eAudiobooks can be directed to our Technology Learning Center.

 All services listed on this page, including technology help, are free of charge.

-Large Print Books & eBooks
+Large Print Books, Braille Books & eBooks

-We also provide eBooks, which can be downloaded and read on a computer or eReader.
+We also provide free eBooks, which can be downloaded and read on a computer or eReader.
 Most eReaders are light weight and allow you to enlarge text to a comfortable size.